 Knitting Classic Style

-Véronik Avery had one main goal when creating the patterns in Knitting Classic Style: 35 modern designs inspired by fashion’s archives – to inspire knitters “to knit whatever it is you feel passionate about wearing.”
+Veronik Avery had one main goal when creating the patterns in Knitting Classic Style: 35 modern designs inspired by fashion archives to inspire knitters to knit whatever it is they feel passionate about wearing.
 Unlike past fashion periods, today divergent clothing styles are desirable, yet many retail clothing stores offer consumers more of the same.
 To help fashion individualists find a more personal look, Avery has explored classic designs to create the designs in this volume.

-Avery gives her Québec heritage and the Montreal Canadiens a nod with her traditional Montreal Tuque.
-She reminds knitters to select their colours wisely if knitting for a sports-loving recipient for "in a famous Québécois children's story, The Hockey Sweater, author Roch Carrier recounts his outrage when, as a child, he was forced to wear a Toronto Maple Leafs sweater, received by mistake as a replacement for his beloved but worn-out Canadiens sweaters."
-Avery recommends knitters research favoured team colours prior to purchasing yarn.
+Avery gives her Quebec heritage and the Montreal Canadiens a nod with her traditional Montreal Tuque.
+She reminds knitters to select their colours wisely if knitting for a sports-loving recipient “in a famous Quebecois children’s story, The Hockey Sweater, author Roch Carrier recounts his outrage when, as a child, he was forced to wear a Toronto Maple Leafs sweater, received by mistake as a replacement for his beloved but worn-out Canadiens sweaters.”
+Avery recommends knitters research favored team colors prior to purchasing yarn.